LuizHB/work_bot/README.md

 ## List of bots:
 - Domains Availability Check
     1. With a list of domains
-    2. With external Excel file
+    2. With external Excel file and saving results in another text file
-    3.
-- Unsuccessful login tests:
-    - Blank
-    - Blank password
-- Recovery

 ## Bots to do:
 - [ ] Success